 Usability Test

 I have driven 6 usability tests and for every usability test I have a goal defined.
 I identify a set of tasks for users.
 These tasks help us get some insights about users experience with the website.
+I learned to be curious and ask follow-up questions.
+I learned to ask participants unbiased questions on the go about their choices.

 Analyzing data